-Gender Differences
+Gender differences

-As previous research on Holland's interest dimensions has systematically shown gender differences in RIASEC interest scores (Su, Rounds, & Armstrong, 2009), specific attention was given to these differences and to the possible occurrence of gender bias in the developed scales.
+As previous research on Holland's interest dimensions has systematically shown gender differences in RIASEC interest scores (Su, Rounds, & Armstrong, 2009).
+Specific attention was given to these differences and to the possible occurrence of gender bias in the developed scales.
 To establish whether there is an overall effect of gender on interest scores, discriminant analysis was used because of the interdependence of interest dimensions.
 In this analysis, all seven interest scales were considered simultaneously.
 The analysis was complemented with univariate tests to specify the contribution of each interest type, as advised by Borgen and Seling (1978).
-Discriminant analysis indicated that overall, there are gender differences in scale scores (Wilks' Lambda = .698, Chi square (7) = 1423.71, p < .01)).
-Independent-samples t-tests showed gender differences on all seven scales

-(see Table 5).
-Specifically, men scored higher on Realistic, Investigative, Enterprising and Conventional interests while woman favoured Artistic and Social interest dimensions.
+Discriminant analysis indicated that overall, there are gender differences in scale scores (Wilks' Lambda = 0.698, χ^2 (7) = 1423.71, p < .01).
+Independent-sample t tests showed gender differences on all seven scales (see Table 5).
+Specifically, men scored higher on Realistic, Investigative, Enterprising and Conventional interests, while woman favored Artistic and Social interest dimensions.
 Men also obtained a higher score on the Academic scale compared to woman.
-The two largest differences between men and woman were found for Social and Realistic interests (Cohen's d = -.93 and Cohen's d = .86 respectively).
+The two largest differences between men and woman were found for Social and Realistic interests (Cohen's d = -0.93 and Cohen's d = 0.86 respectively).
 This gave rise to a large effect size of 1.06 for the underlying P/T dimension.
-Men and women also differed on the D/I dimension, albeit to a lesser extent (Cohen's d = .40).
+Men and women also differed on the D/I dimension, albeit to a lesser extent (Cohen's d = 0.40).

-Differential item functioning (DIF) was tested to investigate the extent to which the observed gender differences reflect a real difference between men and woman or whether they are an effect of gender bias in the items of the newly constructed scales.
-SIBTEST (Shealy & Stout, 1993) was used for this purpose, which is an item response theory based procedure.
-In this approach, a so called valid subtest is used as an estimate of the target trait being measured and the DIF test evaluates how the items differ in their performance in the two groups that are being compared by conditioning them on the trait level of the examinees.
-The procedure examines whether the resulting DIF statistic (β) is significantly different (p < .001) from 0 and which group (men or women) is being favoured (Einarsdóttir & Rounds, 2009).
-The results in Table 6 indicate that half of the interest items showed significant DIF.
-Importantly, for the Investigative, Artistic, Social, Enterprising, Conventional and Academic interest scales, there is an approximately equal number of items that favour men and woman.
-For the Realistic scale, 4 items favour woman as opposed to 8 items favouring men.
-Concerning the overall level of DIF, it can be noted that only the Investigative scale has beta values that are considered high (> .200 as in Einarsdóttir and Rounds (2009)).
-This indicates that although there is gender bias in many of the interest items, this bias does not systematically affect the interest scale scores of one specific group.
+Differential item functioning (DIF) was tested to investigate the extent to which the observed gender differences reflect a real difference between men and woman, or whether they are an effect of gender bias in the items of the newly constructed scales.
+SIBTEST (Shealy & Stout, 1993), which is an item response theory based procedure, was used for this purpose.
+In this approach, a so-called valid subtest is used as an estimate of the target trait being measured, and the DIF test evaluates how the items differ in their performance in the two groups that are being compared by conditioning them on the trait level of the examinees.
+The procedure examines whether the resulting DIF statistic (β) is significantly different (p < .001) from 0 and which group (men or women) is being favored (Einarsdóttir & Rounds, 2009).